gzachariadis/debian-debloat/README.md

 ```

 Optionally, configure the script before running (e.g., modifying the configuration file to include or exclude specific packages).

-#### Important Notes

-- Backup: Always backup important data before running any script that modifies your system.
-- Compatibility: While this script is designed to work on most Debian-based distributions, it is important to verify compatibility with your specific setup.
-- Dependencies: The script may require root privileges to remove system packages.
-Run the script with sudo if necessary.

-Use at your own risk!
-Do not run before you understood the code.

 ### Guidelines